algorandfoundation/algokit-cli/docs/features/localnet.md

 ## Known issues

-The AlgoKit Sandbox is built with 30,000 participation keys generated and after 30,000 rounds is reached it will no longer be able to add rounds.
-At this point you can simply reset the Sandbox to continue development.
+The AlgoKit LocalNet is built with 30,000 participation keys generated and after 30,000 rounds is reached it will no longer be able to add rounds.
+At this point you can simply reset the LocalNet to continue development.
 Participation keys are slow to generate hence why they are pre-generated to improve experience.

-If you haven't issued any transactions and you restart the indexer container (or execute `algokit sandbox stop` then `algokit sandbox start`, or restart your computer and execute `algokit sandbox start`) then the indexer will be stuck in an infinite starting loop.
+If you haven't issued any transactions and you restart the indexer container (or execute `algokit localnet stop` then `algokit localnet start`, or restart your computer and execute `algokit localnet start`) then the indexer will be stuck in an infinite starting loop.
 This is a [known issue in Algorand Sandbox](https://github.com/algorand/sandbox/issues/163) that should be resolved in the future.
-If this happens you can simply reset the sandbox via `algokit sandbox reset`.
+If this happens you can simply reset the sandbox via `algokit localnet reset`.

 ## Supported operating environments

-We publish DockerHub images for `arm64` and `amd64`, which means that AlgoKit Sandbox is supported on Windows, Linux and Mac on Intel and AMD chipsets (including Mac M1).
+We publish DockerHub images for `arm64` and `amd64`, which means that AlgoKit LocalNet is supported on Windows, Linux and Mac on Intel and AMD chipsets (including Mac M1).

 ## Functionality

-### Creating / starting the Sandbox
+### Creating / starting the LocalNet

-To create / start your AlgoKit Sandbox instance you can run `algokit sandbox start`.
+To create / start your AlgoKit LocalNet instance you can run `algokit localnet start`.
 This will:

 - Detect if you have Docker and Docker Compose installed
 - Detect if you have the Docker engine running
-- Create a new Docker Compose deployment for AlgoKit Sandbox if it doesn't already exist
+- Create a new Docker Compose deployment for AlgoKit LocalNet if it doesn't already exist
 - (Re-)Start the containers

 If it's the first time running it on your machine then it will download the following images from DockerHub: